|Title:||Extensible customizations of the interpreter at startup|

 System administrators, tools that repackage the interpreter and some libraries need to customize aspects of the interpreter at startup time.

 This is usually achieved via sitecustomize.py for system administrators whilst libraries rely on exploiting pth files.
-This PEP proposes a way of achieving the same in a more user-friendly and structured way.
+This PEP proposes a way of achieving the same functionality in a more user-friendly and structured way.

 If a library needs to perform any customization before an import or that relates to the general working of the interpreter, they often rely on the fact that pth files, which are loaded at startup and implemented via the site module , can include Python code that will be executed when the pth file is evaluated.